Ajayrx/Ajayrx/README.md

 📜 **Quote of the Moment:**

-> The question isn't who is going to let me; it's who is going to stop me.
+> The opportunity of defeating the enemy is provided by the enemy himself.

 <!-- QUOTE_END -->